AmritaCSN/Bhagya_Minor_Project_Securing-IoT-Devices-with-Enhanced-Tiny-Encryption-Algorithm/README.md

 Time: Used to compute the encryption and decryption time for performance evaluation.

 psutil: Used to monitor resource usage during the encryption and decryption process.
+## Usage
+Follow the steps below to use the functionalities provided in this repository:

+1. Clone the Repository
+2. Navigate into the cloned directory.
+3. Ensure you have Python 3.11.5 installed.
+4. Navigate to the src/encryption & decryption folder.
+5. Use the encryption.py file to encrypt a plaintext message using the Enhanced TEA algorithm.
+6. Use the encryption & decryption.py file to perform both encryption and decryption, verifying the process for data integrity.
+7. Navigate to the src/performance analysis folder and run the code to analyse the time and memory during encryption and decryption.
+8. Navigate to the src/security analysis folder.
+9. Test the Avalanche Effect to measure the sensitivity of the algorithm to small input changes.
+10. Perform Differential Cryptanalysis to evaluate the resistance of the Enhanced TEA algorithm against cryptanalytic attacks.
+11. Conduct Entropy Analysis to assess the randomness and uniformity of the ciphertext.
+12. Modify the encryption key, plaintext size, etc in the source files to explore how they affect the encryption process and its performance.
+Test with different inputs to evaluate the robustness and scalability of the algorithm.